jackiehjm/stx-docs/doc/source/security/kubernetes/security-install-update-the-docker-registry-certificate.rst

 |CA| that you are using, on how to create public certificate and private key
 pairs, signed by an intermediate or Root |CA|, for HTTPS.

-For lab purposes, see Appendix A for how to create a test intermediate or Root
+For lab purposes, see :ref:`Create Certificates Locally using openssl
+<create-certificates-locally-using-openssl>` for how to create a test
-|CA| certificate and key, and use it to sign test certificates.
+intermediate or Root |CA| certificate and key, and use it to sign test certificates.

 Put the |PEM| encoded versions of the certificate and key in a single file, and copy the file to the controller host.